 If you are struggling to make your mortgage payments or are in danger of falling behind on your mortgage, you can sell your house, even if you owe more than it is worth.
-You can walk away from your underwater mortgage and receive anywhere from $6,000 to $10,000 in relocation assistance and have your deficiency judgment waived if you qualify.
+You can walk away from your underwater mortgage, receive relocation assistance and have your deficiency judgment waived if you qualify.

 If your intent is to walk away from your home, we will represent you in negotiating and finalizing a Short Sale or Deed in Lieu.
 The advantage of these Loss Mitigation options is that we work with your Lender directly.
 You don’t have to be behind in your payments to qualify, but if you are or have a pending foreclosure action, it will be dismissed once the Short Sale or Deed in Lieu is completed.

 A Short Sale is when your Lender agrees to take less than what you owe on the unpaid balance.
 A Short Sale can provide mutual benefits for both the homeowner and the Lender, avoiding a Foreclosure Judgment against you.
 In a Short Sale, you are helping the Lender sell the property to a third party.
 If you owe more on your home than it is worth, a Short Sale Lawyer will negotiate on your behalf directly with the Lender to forgive the difference, which is referred to as a “Deficiency”.
 Our Short Sale Attorney will handle your short sale from the beginning until closing to ensure the Deficiency is forgiven and ensure that the Foreclosure action will be dismissed.
 We will also determine whether you qualify for any Government Short Sale programs.
-A borrower, tenant or other non-borrower occupant who occupies the property as a principal residence that is required to vacate as a condition of the HAFA short sale may be eligible to receive relocation assistance of $6,000 to $10,000 at closing.
-The benefits of qualifying for a HAFA Short Sale are:
+A borrower, tenant or other non-borrower occupant who occupies the property as a principal residence that is required to vacate as a condition of a short sale may be eligible to receive relocation assistance at closing.

 It is critical that while you are going through the Short Sale process, you are represented by a Foreclosure Defense lawyer defending the Foreclosure action.